Chris Padgett cannot keep still.

-Padgett, 42, wears many hats.
+Padgett wears many hats.
 He’s a devoted family man.
-He and his wife, Linda, have been married for more than 20 years and are the parents of (grab a seat): Hannah, Sarah, Madeline, Noah, Kolbe, Mary, Jude, Joe and Ella.
+He and his wife, Linda, have been married for over 25 years and are the parents of (grab a seat): Hannah, Sarah, Madeline, Noah, Kolbe, Mary, Jude, Joe and Ella.

-He’s a musician who’s released nine albums as a solo artist (The Rosary Project is a recent one) and as a former member of the Christian music group Scarecrow and Tinmen.
+He’s a musician who’s released nine albums as a solo artist (including The Rosary Project) and as a former member of the Christian music group Scarecrow and Tinmen.

 “It’s easy to become cynical and lackadaisical in the faith,” Padgett says.
 “Bottom line: I want to be a good father, a good husband, a good friend and a good neighbor.
 I won’t achieve that excellence if I remain complacent.”